a2f0/aws-s3-mfa-delete/README.md

 This is a simple example of how to enable MFA delete on an Amazon S3 bucket.

-Note: these instructions are for MacOS.
+Note: these instructions have been tested on MacOS.

 Install the Python virtualenv